michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 * Hospitality tasks are opportunities for participants to serve each other during the mission trip week.&nbsp;
 * Hospitality tasks include: cleaning the cafeteria, restrooms, shower areas, and other common areas.
 Trash will also need to be taken out.
 The lodging facility will NOT have the services of a custodian.&nbsp;
 * Participants will prepare and serve breakfast and dinner.
 A staff member will oversee the meal preparation, cooking, serving, and cleanup of all meals.
-Everyone participates\!&nbsp;
+Everyone participates!&nbsp;
 * Meal shifts are divided into teams that will help prepare, cook, serve, and clean.&nbsp;

 ---